Miss Teschmacher: "Get out!"

 - A staple of Chuck Jones' "Charlie Dog" cartoons.

-- Marge says this in a demonic voice when she drops the kids at school while were annoying her by their fighting.
+- In "Homer Alone", Marge says this in a demonic voice when she drops the kids at school while they were annoying her with their fighting.

-- While Homer is driving, his father tells him his birth was an accident.
+- In "Grampa vs. Sexual Inadequacy", Homer is driving and arguing with Grandpa Abe when Abe tells him his birth was an accident.

 Abe: I'm sorry I said that.